practical-bootcamp/k8s-game-rule/tests/game01/04_Change_pod's_image_to_nginx:1.24.0/instruction.md

 Change pod's image to nginx:1.24.0.
-Observe that the container will be restarted as soon as the image gets pulled.